nf-core/eager/docs/output.md

 > **NB:** The Samtools (pre-samtools filter) plots displayed in the MultiQC report shows mapped reads without mapping quality filtering.
 This will contain reads that can map to multiple places on your reference genome with equal or slightly less mapping quality score.
 To see how your reads look after mapping quality, look at the FastQC reports in the Samtools (pre-samtools filter).
 You should expect after mapping quality filtering, that you will have less reads.

 ### DeDup

+You will receive output for each _library_.
+This means that if you use TSV input and have one library sequenced over multiple lanes merging, you will get mapping statistics of all lanes of the library in one value.

 #### Background